bblack16/cli_chef/README.md

 - *flag*: The flag for this Ingredient.
 Not all arguments have a flag, so this should be nil if it is one of those.
 This should be a string.
 (EX: '-c', 't', '--help').

 - *spacer*: The spacer is used to divide the flag and the value.
-By default it is nil, which means there is no space.
-So an Ingredient with a '-c' flag and a 'Text' value would be constructed as '-cTest'.
-This may typically be a space (' ').
-The same example with the spacer set to ' ' would construct like '-c Test'.
+By default it is ' ', which means there is a space.
+So an Ingredient with a '-c' flag and a 'Text' value would be constructed as '-c Test'.
+If, instead, you want there to be no space, spacer can be set to nil or ''.
+This would construct like '-cTest'.

 - *encapsulator*: Used to encapsulate a value.
 Commonly left nil or as a quote or single quote.
 For instance, a file path that could have spaces may need this to be set to '"'.
 The toggle encap_space_values controls whether or not the encapsulator is used.
 If encap_space_values is set to true, the encapsulator will only be added to the value if it contains a space.
 This is the default behavior.